 A vaginal yeast infection is a fungal infection of the vagina or vulva that can cause discomfort, itching and a white discharge.
 Yeast infections are extremely common: most women will get at least one at some point in their lives.
 Women with HIV—especially women with low CD4 counts—are particularly prone to getting them.
 Fortunately, effective treatments are widely available.

-Anti-HIV drugs can help strengthen the immune system and prevent yeast infections from occurring in the first place.
+Potent combination therapy for HIV (called ART) can strengthen the immune system and greatly reduce the risk for yeast infections occurring in the first place.